As a general rule, humans like things they are comfortable with.

 Do you know where you want to go, or feel stuck where you are?
 Have a think about your Why.

-What would you change if you have the power to?
+What would you change if you had the motivation to?

 P.S.
-If you would like some support to look at your Why, or if you feel motivated and would like some guidance to making those changes, sign up for a introduction session, where we can discuss motivation and realistic goals.
+If you would like some support to look at your Why, or if you would like some guidance to making those changes, take a look at the Focus sessions, where we can discuss motivation and realistic goals.